 DuckDuckGo makes money via keyword advertising, affiliate commissions, as well as licensing fees for its tracker radar tool.

-Let’s dive into each of these revenue streams in more detail below.
+Let’s dive into each of DuckDuckGo’s revenue streams in more detail below.

 The majority of DuckDuckGo’s revenue is generated via keyword advertising.
 Advertisers, vis-à-vis an auction system, bid on the right to appear on top for certain queries.

-They then appear, depending on the number of ads shown, on either the top or any subsequent position in the search result.
+They are then displayed, depending on the number of ads shown, on either the top or any subsequent position in the search result.
 These listings are then marked as an ad.

 DuckDuckGo makes money every time a user clicks on one of these ads.
-The amount paid is dependent on the final bid with which the advertiser won the keyword auction.
+The amount paid is dependent on the final bid with which the advertiser won the keyword in question.